This isn't a cost. It's an investment.

 What you get at the $140/lf starting point

-- Tubular iron pickets, code-spaced (no foothold inside climbable zone)
+- Tubular iron pickets, spaced and detailed to the requirements confirmed for your property (no foothold inside the climbable zone)

 - Engineered posts set into concrete footings